New Jack: The Gangstas (1995–1997)

 In June 1995, The Gangstas joined the Philadelphia-based Extreme Championship Wrestling (ECW) promotion, debuting for the promotion as a villainous team by attacking The Public Enemy (Rocco Rock and Johnny Grunge) at Barbed Wire, Hoodies and Chokeslams on June 17, 1995.
 Gangstas made their ECW in-ring debut at Hardcore Heaven by competing against Public Enemy in a losing effort.
 The two teams engaged in a lengthy rivalry and traded wins against each other throughout the year, with the feud ending in a street fight at House Party, which Public Enemy won.
 Public Enemy departed ECW after the event, thus ending the rivalry.
 At CyberSlam Gangstas were scheduled to compete in a match against The Headhunters but Jack was imprisoned in Atlanta and Mustafa was attacked by The Headhunters.
 Jack returned to ECW on March 8 at Big Ass Extreme Bash to rescue Mustafa from an assault by The Headhunters, resulting in The Gangstas turning into fan favorites.

-Gangstas began pursuing the ECW World Tag Team Championship and entered into a rivalry with the tag team champions The Eliminators (John Kronus and Perry Saturn) and received several title shots against Eliminators but came up short.
+The Gangstas began pursuing the ECW World Tag Team Championship and entered into a rivalry with the tag team champions The Eliminators (John Kronus and Perry Saturn) and received several title shots against Eliminators but came up short.
 At Fight the Power, Samoan Gangstas Party (L.A.
 Smooth and Sammy the Silk) made their ECW debut by attacking Gangstas.
 Samoan Gangsta Party cost Gangstas, another title shot against Eliminators at Hardcore Heaven.
 Gangstas then faced Samoan Gangstas Party in a match at Heat Wave which ended in a brawl between both teams.
 Gangstas' feud with Eliminators, Samoan Gangsta Party and The Bruise Brothers led to a four-way dance between the four teams at The Doctor Is In, which Gangstas won to capture their first World Tag Team Championship.
 Gangstas successfully defended the title against teams such as Samoan Gangsta Party, The Eliminators and Rob Van Dam and Sabu throughout the year.